 Paint Watercolor images in your browser with Morphic's Watercolor AI image generator.
-Generate Watercolor illustrations like a rain-washed riverside village in cool blues and ochres, a single magnolia blossom bleeding into wet paper, or a coastal lighthouse under pale wash skies, and pair every piece with the Style Transfer workflow to keep the wet-on-wet palette consistent across the series.
-Animate any still with the Image to Video tool.
+Generate a rain-washed riverside village or a magnolia bleeding into wet paper, keep the wet-on-wet palette with Style Transfer, then animate any still with Image to Video.

 Watercolor subjects you can paint